-BEST Plus Overview: The BEST Plus 2.0 is an individually administered face-to-face scripted oral interview that measures the English language proficiency of adult English language learners.
+Overview: The BEST Plus 2.0 is an individually administered face-to-face scripted oral interview that measures the English language proficiency of adult English language learners.
 Learners are given a series of questions on thematic topics which are social in nature.
 Each question is scored following a rubric in three domains of language - listening comprehension, language complexity, and communication.
-The BEST Plus is not a reading and writing assessment.
+The BEST Plus 2.0 is not a reading and writing assessment.
 Both computer-adaptive and print-based versions are available.

-The BEST Plus computer-adaptive version (CAV) does not have a placement test, as the computer "adapts" the test item selection, generating easier or more difficult test items based upon the learner's responses.
+The BEST Plus 2.0 computer-adaptive version (CAV) does not have a placement test, as the computer "adapts" the test item selection, generating easier or more difficult test items based upon the learner's responses.
 As the scores are entered into the CAV, more difficult or easier questions are generated.
 As more questions are scored, the CAV hones in on the speaking and listening proficiency level.
 Test administration time will generally range from 5-20 minutes, depending upon the learner's proficiency level.
-The test administrator reads each item on the screen to the learner in a conversational manner, waits for a response, evaluates the response using a BEST Plus scoring rubric, and then enters the score.
-The CAV is used for both pre- and post-testing since assessment items will be selected based upon the learner's responses.
+The test administrator reads each item on the screen to the learner in a conversational manner, waits for a response, evaluates the response using a BEST Plus 2.0 scoring rubric, and then enters the score.
+The CAV is used for both pre-and post-testing since assessment items will be selected based upon the learner's responses.

-If using the BEST Plus print-based version the learner will be administered a brief locator (placement) test to determine the level of test items (Level 1, 2, or 3, with 1 the lowest level) to be administered.
-There are three forms of the print-based version - D, E, and F. (A, B, and C may also be used but only through June 30, 2016, after which it will no longer meet NRS approval.)
-The BEST Plus print version raw score data must be entered into the BEST Plus computer program in order to obtain valid scale score results for LACES/NRS.
+If using the BEST Plus 2.0 semi-adaptive print-based version the learner will be administered a brief locator (placement) test.
+The computer software selects test items appropriate to the examinee's ability after the locator items have been administered.
+There are three forms of the semi-adaptive print-based version - D, E, and F, each containing three possible levels (1, 2 and 3).
+(As of June 30, 2016, forms A, B, and C of BEST Plus are no longer approved for NRS reporting.)
+Scores from the semi-adaptive print-based version must be entered into the BEST Plus 2.0 Score Management Software which calculates the reportable scale score for LACES/NRS.

-Test Administration Procedures: The staff person who administers the BEST Literacy or BEST Plus must have a copy of the test's current test administration manual and follow the test developer's published instructions.
+Test Administration Procedures: The staff person who administers the BEST Literacy or BEST Plus 2.0 must have a copy of the test's current test administration manual and follow the test developer's published instructions.
 This includes explaining the purpose of the test and providing appropriate instructions to learners who are testing.

-- 1. Materials: - BEST Literacy publisher's consumable score sheets and test booklets - BEST Plus computer adaptive version publisher's CD must be purchased with a set number of test administrations.
-CD contains both the test administration program and the score management software. - 2.
-Time Limits: Duration of the BEST Plus is dependent upon the learner's responses.
+- 1. Materials: - BEST Literacy publisher's consumable score sheets and test booklets - BEST Plus 2.0 computer adaptive version publisher's CD must be purchased with a set number of test administrations.
+CD contains both the test administration program and the score management software.
+The semi-adaptive print-based version of BEST Plus 2.0 requires an Examinee Test Booklet and a reusable Picture Cue Book for each administration - 2.
+Time Limits: Duration of the BEST Plus 2.0 is dependent upon the learner's responses.
+The semi-adaptive usually takes 3 to 20 minutes, depending on the learner's proficiency.

 Sixty (60) minutes maximum for BEST Literacy.

 Training Requirements: BEST: After receiving state training from a certified BEST trainer, the Intake/Assessment Specialist or ELA leadership staff will provide initial and update/refresher training to their local program staff.
 All staff with assessment and instruction responsibilities will be trained.
 Initial and update/refresher training will be scheduled by each program, but generally are conducted at the beginning, middle, and sometimes at the end of the fiscal year.
-BEST Plus: Initial and update/refresher training is conducted only at the state level by a certified BEST Plus trainer.
+BEST Plus: Initial and update/refresher training is conducted only at the state level by a certified BEST Plus 2.0 trainer.